linz/qgis-steps-bar/README.rst

 .. image:: media/qgisstepsbar.png
     :alt: QGIS Steps Bar
-    :width: 50%
+    :width: 60%
     :align: center

 ==============
 QGIS Steps Bar
 ==============
 QGIS Steps Bar is a QWidget.
 It depends on the QT library on your machine that compiles QGIS.
-It requires QGIS3 or above.
+It requires QGIS 3.4 or above.

 Usage
 =====